qiuxuanzhizi/SLN-RED/README.md

 # SLN-RED: version 1.0.0

-This code is about our published paper" SLN-RED: Regularization by Simultaneous Local and Nonlocal Denoising for Image Restoration".
+This code is about our published paper "SLN-RED: Regularization by Simultaneous Local and Nonlocal Denoising for Image Restoration"， IEEE Signal Processing Letters, 2023.

 ## Quick start